 - Enhanced guidelines for obligee cohabitation: When the alimony recipient cohabits with another partner, the new law adds direction to the judge about what to consider.
 For example, cohabitation is defined as a “mutually supportive, intimate personal relationship … with duties and privileges … associated with marriage … ” but not necessarily with a “single common household.”
 The obligor is eligible for suspension or termination if cohabitation is established.

-From offices in Morristown and Hackensack, the family lawyers of Townsend, Tomaio & Newmark, L.L.C., represent those facing alimony issues in divorce as well as those seeking or challenging later modification of alimony awards.
+From offices in Whippany and Hackensack, the family lawyers of Townsend, Tomaio & Newmark, L.L.C., represent those facing alimony issues in divorce as well as those seeking or challenging later modification of alimony awards.